 - A narrative description of the work of art, including materials and technologies to be used

-Proposals should be submitted no later than August 31, 2019.
-Selection will be made by September 16, 2019.
+Proposals should be submitted no later than November 15, 2021.
+Selection will be made by December 2, 2021.
 The artist should expect periodic meetings to discuss and review progress.

-MOSH will issue a press release and newsletter article about the artist’s work.
+- MOSH will issue a press release and newsletter article about the artist’s work.

-MOSH will promote the artwork on social media – Facebook, Instagram, Twitter
+- MOSH will promote the artwork on social media – Facebook, Instagram, Twitter

-The artist will be featured for a year on the Local Art page of MOSH’s web site.
+- The artist will be featured for a year on the Local Art page of MOSH’s website.